 Here are some key points about hypothyroidism.
 More detail and supporting information is in the main article.

-- The thyroid gland produces two thyroid hormones
+- The thyroid gland produces two thyroid hormones, TS3 and TS4.

 What is hypothyroidism?

-Hypothyroidism is a condition that occurs when the thyroid gland does not produce enough thyroid hormones to meet the needs of the body.
+Hypothyroidism occurs when the thyroid gland does not produce enough thyroid hormones to meet the needs of the body.

-The thyroid creates two thyroid hormones, triiodothyronine (T3) and thyroxine (T4) that regulate metabolism.
-They also affect the following:
+The thyroid creates two thyroid hormones, triiodothyronine (T3) and thyroxine (T4).

 Hypothyroidism can occur if the thyroid gland fails to work properly, or if the thyroid gland is not stimulated properly by the hypothalamus or pituitary gland.